nayarsystems/opus-js/README.md

 rec.setMonitorGain( gain )
 ```

 **setMonitorGain** will set the volume on what will be passed to the monitor.
 Monitor level does not affect the recording volume.
 Gain is an a-weighted value between `0` and `1`.
+The Monitor Output is played in loopback, set to 0 in production.

 ```js
 rec.start()